Last updated December 19, 2022.

 In fact, it’s estimated that 75% of the US population is chronically dehydrated.

 We’re often told to drink 8 glasses of water per day, but that is overly simplistic advice.

 A better rule of thumb is to divide your weight in pounds by two and aim for that many ounces of water.

 Knowing how much water you need is especially important if you engage in sports or exercise outdoors.

-It takes into account variables such as your age, weight, and gender along with the type of activity, intensity, duration, temperature, and even cloud cover.
+It takes into account variables such as age, weight, and gender along with the type of activity, intensity, duration, temperature, and even cloud cover.

-- Minimize processed foods.
+- Minimize eating processed foods.
 Eat a “real food” diet with an emphasis on vegetables, fruit, protein, and foods that contain healthy fats.